From Paradox to Dialectics

 Whenever I open my mouth, you’re almost guaranteed to hear me emphasize “and” – high-pitched, slightly drawn out.
 A classic sign of someone practicing DBT.
 It's also a rejection of how most leaders approach contradiction.

-DBT is grounded in dialectical thinking.
+DBT is grounded in dialectics.
 It’s the central philosophy – hence "dialectical" in the name.
 It's the framework I return to most for actually navigating this.

 The core principles: reality is composed of opposites.
 Change is constant.
 Truth emerges from synthesis.